 Entice customers away from your competition

 Let's say you own a cute independent coffee shop.
 But there is a Starbucks down the street that is getting all the customers.
-You can use geofencing to offer a promotion for people when they are walking past your cafe and entice them away from Starbucks.
+You can use geofencing to offer a promotion to people when they are walking past your cafe and entice them away from Starbucks.

 Definition of Geo-Targeting and Its Algorithms